Ylvauk/Django-Spotify/README.md

 To handle passing information into our templates we will be using a method built into all template classes called [get_context_data](https://docs.djangoproject.com/en/3.2/ref/class-based-views/mixins-single-object/#django.views.generic.detail.SingleObjectMixin.get_context_data).

-This is similar to how we would create context to pass into our ejs files.

 In main_app/views.py:

 ```